Tea in the Sahara

 How do you begin writing a review?
 Do you listen to a fiction podcast in its entirety first?

-My rule is to listen to a minimum of three episodes before committing to a review – although for some shows I can be invested after listening to just one episode.
-If I am partnering with a writer who has given me their whole series to review I tend to listen to the show in its entirety to get a broader feel of their audio vision.
-Easter eggs – I also keep/rely on a toolbox of words, phrases, sayings, and lyrics that often make their way into one my reviews.
+My rule is to listen to at least three episodes before committing to a review – although for some shows I can be invested after listening to just one episode.
+If I am partnering with a writer who has given me their whole series to review I tend to listen to the show to get a broader feel of their audio vision.
+Easter eggs – I also keep/rely on a toolbox of words, phrases, sayings, and lyrics that often make their way into one of my reviews.

-What review that you’ve written is your favorite thus far?
+What review that you’ve written is your favourite thus far?

 WOW!
-That is a tricky one – I always say that my favorite review is the current project that I am working on.
-That being said, if I had to choose just one audio drama from my back catalog it would have to be The Cipher.
-That review really resonated with an audience that I never knew was out there.
+That is a tricky one – I always say that my favourite review is the current project that I am working on.
+That being said, if I had to choose just one audio drama from my back catalogue it would have to be The Cipher.
+That review resonated with an audience I never knew was out there.
 It also put me in touch with a writing duo that I continue to work with today.

 With all the fiction podcasts that are out there, how do you select one to review?